kwchang0831/svelte-QWER/README.md

 Please take advantage of our [Github's Q&A Discussion board](https://github.com/kwchang0831/svelte-QWER/discussions/categories/q-a).

+## 😊 Are you using QWER?

+Please consider adding `svelte-qwer` topic to your repository.

+To see whoelse are using QWER, please check [Github-Topics: svelte-qwer](https://github.com/topics/svelte-qwer).

 ## 🙏 Credits

 - Cover Photo by <a href="https://unsplash.com/@jessbaileydesigns?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Jess Bailey</a> on <a href="https://unsplash.com/s/photos/note?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>